github/docs/content/apps/maintaining-github-apps/modifying-a-github-app-registration.md

 ## About {% data variables.product.prodname_github_app %} modifications

-You can modify your {% data variables.product.prodname_github_app %} to change any of the settings that were selected when the app was created.
-For more information about the settings you can select while creating a {% data variables.product.prodname_github_app %}, see "[AUTOTITLE](/apps/creating-github-apps/creating-github-apps/creating-a-github-app)."
+You can modify your {% data variables.product.prodname_github_app %} registration to change any of the settings that were selected when the app was initially registered.
+For more information about the settings you can select while registering a {% data variables.product.prodname_github_app %}, see "[AUTOTITLE](/apps/creating-github-apps/creating-github-apps/creating-a-github-app)."

 For example, you can change the name and description of your app, the permissions granted to your app, the webhooks your app subscribes to, or the visibility of your app.